Get to Know: BP senior Alexander Miller - Austin Daily Herald

 Q: How do you feel about living through a pandemic?

-A: Well like most people I’m pretty bummed out about it.
-Last year your junior season was messed up and now our senior year is too, it’s kind of a bummer that we don’t get to have the same senior experiences that other seniors had.
-There isn’t much you can do about It though you just do what you can with what you are given.
+A: Well like most people, I’m pretty bummed out about it.
+Last year our junior season was messed up and now our senior year is too.
+It’s kind of a bummer that we don’t get to have the same senior experiences that other seniors had.
+There isn’t much you can do about it, though you just do what you can with what you are given.

 APDT sweeps high kick and jazz in triangular in Rochester